 A distributed project for a globalized world

-The Distributed and Outsourced Software Engineering course at ETH Zurich (DOSE) includes, as its key component, a distributed project in which student teams over several universities collaborate.
-Participation in the project, and the course as a whole, is open to any university with an interest in exploring the fascinating issues of distributed software development.
+The Distributed and Outsourced Software Engineering course at ETH Zurich (DOSE, internally known as the Distributed Software Engineering Laboratory) includes, as its key component, a distributed project in which student teams over several universities collaborate.
+Since it started in 2007, this multi-site student project, the first of its kind, has attracted an increasing number of institutions and given hundreds of students the opportunity to learn hands-on about the issues and successful techniques of distributed development.

 Distributed Software Development